 I think the answer of "Good" is probably a bit more nebulous and needs a bit of personal soul-searching to really answer.
 I won't be able to answer what is "Good" for you.

-Why DevOps is a Good Career in 2023?
+Why DevOps is a Great Career in 2025?

 DevOps has remained a popular role since its inception in 2018.
 CodinGame released a survey that ranks "DevOps Engineer" among the most popular developer job positions for 2021.
 Additionally, the survey revealed that 43% of hiring professionals are unable to fulfill their DevOps roles.